 The Ivy League Of Outdoor Schools With Over 25 Years Of Full-Time Experience

 We help people become more skilled, more knowledgeable, more experienced and more confident by using traditional wilderness skills, a few simple tools and field-based experience.
 Whether you’re looking to go from city slicker to competent outdoor professional, want to experience a remote expedition, or just want to learn a few new outdoor skills, we’ve got you covered.
 Read through our site, check out our media hub for our videos, podcast and blog, and if you have any questions let us know.

 – Tim Smith, M.Ed., Registered Master Maine Guide.

 Jack Mountain Bushcraft School Founder

 “The most accomplished backwoodsman you’ll ever meet.
 This is Tim Smith.” – The Discovery Channel

 Our Immersion Programs: The Most Comprehensive Professional Training Programs In The USA.
 College-Accredited, GI Bill ® Approved.

 We’ve been training professional wilderness guides and bushcraft instructors in our immersion programs since 2001.
 These are full-time, residential, professional training programs, where students live off the grid for the duration, experiencing the woods life first hand and learning the lessons it has to teach.
-Our work has been recognized by universities and government agencies, demonstrated by approval from the Veterans Administration and having articulation agreements with the University of Maine at Presque Isle and Western State Colorado University.
+Our work has been recognized by universities and government agencies, demonstrated by approval from the Veterans Administration and an articulation agreement with Western Colorado University.